usaid-cs/yesterday-i-learned/random.md

 - [Jason Segel's mother cried when she saw her son's penis.](http://www.nydailynews.com/entertainment/gossip/jason-segel-mom-cried-nude-scene-forgetting-sarah-marshall-article-1.1832573)
 - The PhotoShop logo changed from serif to sans-serif in [v3](https://www.thoughtco.com/adobe-photoshop-history-4122594) (1994), inexplicably back to serif in v5.5 (1999), and back to sans-serif in PhotoShop CS (2003).
 - Like a passport, every time you want to renew something called a "pal", you need to have a few buddies to be references for you.
-- UBC has a campus newspaper called [The Ubyssey](https://www.ubyssey.ca/), and no one could top it.
 - [Yaml sucks.](https://github.com/cblp/yaml-sucks/blob/master/README.md) Every implementation gives you a different thing.
 - The [entire northwest of Toronto](https://en.wikipedia.org/wiki/Jane_and_Finch) is terrible.
 - The amount of loan you can get is inverse proportional to the amount you can already borrow, i.e. if you already have a credit card with a $10000 limit, then the bank is $10000 less likely to give you a line of credit.
 They may ask you to close your cards before they grant you a loan.